Commercial Driver’s Licenses and the Law

 Your commercial driver’s license can be disqualified or suspended for violations committed in a commercial or non-commercial vehicle.
-Violations can include DUI/OWI or other related offenses, refusal of the preliminary breath test, speeding, reckless driving and violation of out-of-service orders.

 Penalties for a Michigan CDL Suspension